Biosafety cabinet: Classes

-The U.S. Centers for Disease Control and Prevention (CDC) classifies BSCs into three classes.
+The U.S. Centers for Disease Control and Prevention (CDC) as well as the European EN 12469, classifies BSCs into three classes.
 These classes and the types of BSCs within them are distinguished in two ways: the level of personnel and environmental protection provided and the level of product protection provided.

 Class I

 Class I cabinets provide personnel and environmental protection but no product protection.
 In fact, the inward flow of air can contribute to contamination of samples.
-Inward airflow is maintained at a minimum velocity of 75 ft/min(0.38 m/s).
+Inward airflow is maintained either at a minimum velocity of 75 ft/min(0.38 m/s), or for the minimum velocity specified on the manufacturer type plate (EN 12469-1:2025).
 These BSCs are commonly used to enclose specific equipment (e.g. centrifuges) or procedures (e.g. aerating cultures) that potentially generate aerosols.
 BSCs of this class are either ducted (connected to the building exhaust system) or unducted (recirculating filtered exhaust back into the laboratory).

 Class II

-Class II cabinets provide both kinds of protection (of the samples and of the environment) since makeup air is also HEPA-filtered.
-There are five types: Type A1 (formerly A), Type A2 (formerly A/B3), Type B1, Type B2 and Type C1.
-Each type's requirements are defined by NSF International Standard 49, which in 2002 reclassified A/B3 cabinets (classified under the latter type if connected to an exhaust duct) as Type A2, and added the Type C1 in the 2016 standard.
+Class II cabinets provide personnel and environmental protection, product protection and cross contamination protection, since makeup air is also HEPA-filtered.
+In the European standard only one type is specified (EN 12469:2025-2).
+The Amerikan standard diversifies in five types: Type A1 (formerly A), Type A2 (formerly A/B3), Type B1, Type B2 and Type C1.
+Each of these type's requirements are defined by NSF International Standard 49, which in 2002 reclassified A/B3 cabinets (classified under the latter type if connected to an exhaust duct) as Type A2, and added the Type C1 in the 2016 standard.
 About 90% of all biosafety cabinets installed are Type A2 cabinets.

 Principles of operation use motor driven blowers (fans) mounted in the cabinet to draw directional mass airflow around a user and into the air grille - protecting the operator.
 The air is then drawn underneath the work surface and back up to the top of the cabinet where it passes through the HEPA filters.
 A column of HEPA filtered, sterile air is also blown downward, over products and processes to prevent contamination.
 Air is also exhausted through a HEPA filter, and depending on the Type of Class II BSC, the air is either recirculated back into the laboratory or pulled by an exhaust fan, through ductwork where it is expelled from the building.